 The Cairo Declaration on Human Rights in Islam (CDHRI) was compiled by the Organisation of Islamic Cooperation (OIC) in 1990, during the 19th Islamic Conference of Foreign Ministers in Cairo, and has 57 signatories.
 This Declaration holds similar – if not identical – principles as the UDHR, but notably also included articles related to ‘jus in bello’ – acceptable wartime conduct, alike the Geneva Conventions.
 The CDHRI also addresses equality between women and men, rights of the child, freedom, right to medical care, right to self-determination, amongst others.
 Most notably is that this 25 Article document clearly lists the Sharia as reference point including for punishment.
 The CDHRI has been adopted by 45 countries, out of the total 57 members of the OIC.

-Oman signed the Conventions on 31 January 1974, Additional Protocol I (Protection of Victims of International Armed Conflicts) and Additional Protocol II (Protection of Victims of Non-International Armed Conflicts) on 29 March 1984.
-Moreover, Oman became signatory to the Convention for the Rights of the Child (CRC) on 9 December 1996, as well as the Optional Protocol to the CRC on 17 September 2004.
+Tunisia signed the Conventions on 5 May 1957, Additional Protocol I (Protection of Victims of International Armed Conflicts) and Additional Protocol II (Protection of Victims of Non-International Armed Conflicts) on August 9, 1979.
+Moreover, Tunisia became signatory to the Convention for the Rights of the Child (CRC) on 30 January 1992, as well as the Optional Protocol to the CRC on 2 January 2003.

 The Convention on the Elimination of All Forms of Discrimination against Women – also called CEDAW, was approved during the General Assembly Session on 18 December, 1979 and entered into force on 3 September 1981.
-Oman acceded to CEDAW on February 7, 2006.
-Through “accession” a state accepts the offer or the opportunity to become a party to a treaty, which has already negotiated and signed by other states.
-It has the same legal effect as ratification.
+Tunisia signed the Convention on 24 July 1980, and ratified it on September 20, 1985.
 Countries that have ratified or acceded CEDAW are legally bound to put its provisions into practice, and thereby agree to submit national reports on measures taken to comply with its obligations.
 Such reports are to be compiled at least every four years.

 Persons with Disabilities

 The Convention on the Rights of Persons with Disabilities was approved during the General Assembly session on December 13, 2006 and came into force on May 3, 2008.
 Simultaneously, the Optional Protocol was approved, giving the Committee on the Rights of Persons with Disabilities (CRPD) competence to examine individual complaints with regard to alleged violations by States parties to the Protocol.
 The CRPD is the body of independent experts that monitors implementation of the Convention.
-Oman signed the Convention on March 17, 2008 and ratified it on January 6, 2009 without any reservations.
-It is not party to the Optional Protocol.
+Tunisia signed both the Convention and the Optional Protocol on March 30, 2007 and ratified both on April 2, 2008.
+No reservations were submitted.

 The Convention on the Elimination of All Forms of Racial Discrimination was approved by the General Assembly and accordingly opened for signature on March 7, 1966.
 It entered into force on January 4, 1969.
 Despite the obvious as stated in the Convention title, it aims to obliterate hate speech and promote understanding.
 Implementation of the articles is monitored by the Committee on the Elimination of Racial Discrimination, to which bi-annual reports are submitted by each signatory.
 It also is responsible for handling inter-state and individual complaints related to non-conformity to the provisions of the Convention, as prescribed in Article 14.